Matatika/matatika-docs/content/overview.md

 - the underlying [Data Store](glossary#data-store) scales to billions of rows
 - the [multi-level aggregation](glossary#transforms) and caching architecture is capable of performing well for most business intelligence use-cases
-- change is expected and all configuration to collect, process, and visualize data from [300+ data sources](glossary#data-source) is managed in code through a [Git Configuration Repository](glossary#configuration-repository)
+- change is expected and all configuration to collect, process, and visualize data from [500+ data sources]({{site.matatika.links.www}}/data/) is managed in code through a [Git Configuration Repository](glossary#configuration-repository)

 Leveraging cloud-native and open-source technologies ensures our community is never constrained by storage, compute, or even us as the software vendor.